 Ward enjoyed an even closer relationship with the paper’s rival, the Sheffield Independent.
 The newspaper’s senior director and major shareholder was Sheffield’s William Wilson Chisholm, a ‘fearless and outspoken’ journalist who served as the city’s Justice of the Peace at the time of the Winnats Pass suicides.

 Ward and Chisholm had forged their friendship through a shared passion for rambling — sharing committee duties on the board of the John Derry Ramblers, led by their friend and Clarion Rambler, John Derry, one time editor of Chisholm’s newspaper.
 Ward, Derry and Chisholm had been among the first to negotiate a right to roam agreement along Froggatt Edge with the Duke of Rutland in the 1924.
 The Duke had reneged on the agreement in the summer of 1926 after persistent abuse from overzealous youths among the Sheffield and Manchester radicals.
 That was the Duke’s official explanation, at least.
-Word on the ground was that the Duke had objected to Ward and Chisholm’s demonstration at Winnats Pass in support of the Access to Mountains Bill.
+Word on the ground was that the Duke had objected to Ward and Chisholm’s demonstration at Winnats Pass in support of the Access to Mountains Bill some weeks before.

 The trio stayed close, with Chisholm printing and publishing Derry’s ‘Across the Derbyshire Moors’ book with a foreword and contributions by Ward from the Fargate offices of the Independent.

 As the local and national press took their lead from the Sheffield Independent’s front page coverage of the Winnats Pass suicide story, it’s possible the connection was missed.
 Afterall, the only coverage Ward’s Clarion event had received had come courtesy of the Independent and the Telegraph.